Toward a measurement of the effective gauge field and the Born-Huang potential with atoms in chip traps: Conclusions

 \section{Conclusions}

-A tight magnetic trap allows you to investigate the break-down of the Born-Oppenheimer condition.
-The adiabatic corrections will appear as reduced trap frequencies.
-The Born-Huang potential counteracts the adiabatic potential.
-Losses will appear, but remain small.
-Situation is experimentally tolerable.
-Molecular Aharonov-Bohm effects and geometric phases appear because of the effective magnetic field associated with the vector potential.
-Using experimentally accessible quantities (reasonable $B_z$), Majorana losses could be measured experimentally.
-Splitting between $m=\pm 1$ is due to Berry connection and Born-Huang terms.
-As a future work dynamical properties for a wave packet (shift of the trap center) and impact of interactions can be studied.
+We have shown that a tight magnetic trap allows for investigating the break-down of the Born-Oppenheimer condition.
+For instance, the adiabatic corrections reduce trap frequencies and the Born-Huang potential counteracts the adiabatic potential.
+The coupling between trapping and anti-trapping states results in losses which, nevertheless remain experimentally tolerable.
+In addition, we have shown how molecular Aharonov-Bohm gauge potentials responsible for topological Berry phase effects are emerging.
+These effects are two-dimensional analogues of the Weyl cones that have been simulated in cold atoms \cite{Suc06}.
+Within experimentally accessible parameter ranges, i.e reasonable $B_z$, one could measure Majorana losses and the splitting between $m=\pm 1$, due to Berry connection and Born-Huang terms characterizing thereby their impact.
+As a future work, one could study the dynamics of a wave packet, for instance shifting the trap center.
+Finally, it would be interesting to study the impact of atom-atom interactions.